 She especially loves the way his breathing comes out as she works her amazing magic over him: it's so hard and so ragged.
 She can feel his moist palms sliding from her waist and up her back, to her shoulders, where he starts pushing off the straps of her black laced bra.
 She feels his fingers tickle her ear as he brushes her tangled tresses of black hair behind her shoulder…

-…and that's when everything suddenly comes crashing down like thunder.
+…and that's when everything comes crashing down like thunder.

-She pulls away abruptly, because he sounds so alarmed that it surges right through her.
-She briefly glances down to see that the skin between his collarbones is now wet and glistening with her saliva, and she knows that by tomorrow, the spot will be slightly discolored with a dime-sized hickey that's already beginning to form.
+He sounds so alarmed that the urgency surges right through her, and she pulls away.
+A quick glance at him allows her to see that the skin between his collarbones is now wet and glistening with her saliva, and she knows that by tomorrow, the spot will be discolored with a dime-sized hickey that's already beginning to form.
 (It's her mark on him.)

 But she doesn't get to enjoy her work for long, because now he's sitting up, bringing his eyes closer to her shoulder.
 She feels her eyebrows twitch and scrunch together, and just when she's about to ask him just what exactly he's getting so freaked out about, he comes right out with it.